vladimir-vovk/menc/README.md

 Formats:
-  mp3 (mpeg-1 Audio Layer 3) is a music format that can compress a file by up to 95%. ogg is a multimedia container format that's commonly for audio and video files. mp4 a widely used multimedia file storage format for storing video. sd or 480p is a video format with 4:3 ratio and 640x480 size. hd or 720p is a video format with 16:9 ratio and 1280x720 size. fhd or 1080p is a video format with 16:9 ratio and 1920x1080 size.
+  mp3 (mpeg-1 Audio Layer 3) is a music format that can compress a file by up to 95%. ogg is a multimedia container format that's commonly for audio and video files. mp4 is a widely used multimedia file storage format for storing video. sd or 480p is a video format with 4:3 ratio and 640x480 size. hd or 720p is a video format with 16:9 ratio and 1280x720 size. fhd or 1080p is a video format with 16:9 ratio and 1920x1080 size.